Israel and Iran agree ceasefire amid waves of missiles

 US President Trump calls for calm as truce agreement raises hope of an end to the dangerous conflict.

-Iran and Israel are reported to have agreed to a ceasefire following 12 days of exchanging intense air strikes, including a “last minute” barrage fired by Tehran.
+Iran and Israel are reported to have agreed to a ceasefire following 12 days of exchanging intense air strikes, including a “last-minute” barrage fired by Tehran.

 Prime Minister Benjamin Netanyahu said in a statement on Tuesday morning that Israel had agreed to the truce proposal announced by United States President Donald Trump overnight.
 Earlier, Iranian state television reported that the ceasefire had begun.